AslDeveloper07/zikr-tasbehi/README.md

 ## ✨ Features

-- Audio playback control via clicking the tasbeh tab
+- Audio playback control via clicking the tasbeh tab keyword
 - Keyboard support for incrementing, decrementing, and resetting count
 - Glowing shadow effect on the active count number
 - Responsive and user-friendly interface